D. J. Montgomery: Cleveland Browns

 Montgomery signed with the Cleveland Browns as an undrafted free agent on May 3, 2019.
-He suffered a hamstring injury during training camp and was placed on season-ending injured reserve on August 21, 2019.
+He suffered a hamstring injury during training camp and was placed on season-ending injured reserve on August 21.
 The Browns waived Montgomery on August 19, 2020.

 New York Jets

 Montgomery was claimed off waivers by the New York Jets on August 30, 2020.
-He was released before the start of the regular season and re-signed to the Jets practice squad.
+He was released before the start of the regular season and re-signed to the Jets' practice squad.
 Montgomery remained on the Jets' practice squad for the entirety of the 2020 season and signed a reserve/futures contract with the team on January 4, 2021.
-He was waived at the end of training camp on August 31, 2021, and was re-signed to the practice squad the next day.
-Montgomery was elevated to the active roster on December 12, 2021, for the team's Week 14 game against the New Orleans Saints.
-He signed a reserve/future contract with the Jets on January 10, 2022.
-He was waived on May 10, 2022, then re-signed on May 24, 2022.
-He was waived on July 26.
+He was waived by New York at the end of training camp on August 31, and was re-signed to the practice squad the next day.
+Montgomery was elevated to the active roster on December 12, for the team's Week 14 game against the New Orleans Saints.

+Montgomery signed a reserve/future contract with the Jets on January 10, 2022.
+He was waived by the Jets on May 10, then re-signed on May 24.
+Montgomery was waived again on July 26.

 Indianapolis Colts (first stint)

 Montgomery was signed by the Indianapolis Colts on August 3, 2022.
-He was waived on August 22.
+He was waived by the Colts on August 22.